openstack/aodh/rally-jobs/README.rst

   are able to use absolute paths in rally tasks.
   Files will be located in ~/.rally/extra/*

-* ceilometer is a task that is run in gates against Ceilometer
+* aodh is a task that is run in gates against aodh

 Useful links